-December in Nepal marks the begin of winter.
+Trekking in Nepal in December: December in Nepal marks the beginning of winter.
 Yes, it is already a bit chilly by the end of November.
 But the days of the later are still hot.
 As December slides in, it actually starts to get a bit cold during the day too.
 This month is marked by clear skies and warm days.

 But of course, the days start to get shorter from the end of September itself.

 In December, the temperature drops drastically at higher altitudes.
-So trekking at higher altitude (above 4000m) is not recommended.
+So trekking at higher altitudes (above 4000m) is not recommended.

-However, Most of Annapurna, Langtang and Everest treks can be done.
-Even though spring and fall is the most popular season to trek in Nepal, trekking in winter has its own advantages.
+However, Most of Annapurna, Langtang, and Everest treks can be done.
+Even though spring and fall are the most popular season to trek in Nepal, trekking in winter has its own advantages.
 The mountain views are best in the winter, clear weather is almost guaranteed.

 Table of Contents